seabilwe/SAGTA_1/README.md

 This repo is based on the work provided by [lizmap](git@github.com:3liz/lizmap-docker-compose.git).

-To get a running version of the repo you can use the following recipes:
+To get a running version of the repo you can use the following methods:

 ### Docker-Compose Deployment
 The instructions below assume you are running docker compose version 1.
 If you are running